 Northumberland is a very small borough located in the state of Pennsylvania.
 With a population of 3,728 people and two constituent neighborhoods, Northumberland is the 389th largest community in Pennsylvania.
-Northumberland has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Northumberland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Northumberland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Northumberland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Northumberland is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Northumberland who work in sales jobs (15.38%), office and administrative support (14.11%), and healthcare (11.92%).
+There are especially a lot of people living in Northumberland who work in sales jobs (14.45%), office and administrative support (13.90%), and healthcare (12.20%).

 Being a small borough, Northumberland does not have a public transit system used by locals to get to and from work.

 The people who call Northumberland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Northumberland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Northumberland include Irish, English, Dutch, and Italian.
+The greatest number of Northumberland residents report their race to be White, followed by Asian.
+Important ancestries of people in Northumberland include Irish, English, Italian, and Polish.

 The most common language spoken in Northumberland is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Spanish and West Germanic languages.